puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 Puppet Enterprise (PE) version 3.2.0 is a feature and maintenance release.
 It adds new features and improvements, fixes bugs, and addresses security issues.
 Specifically, the 3.2.0 release includes the following major changes and additions (a comprehensive list of updates, changes and additions can be found in the [release notes](appendix.html#release-notes)):

-#### Simplified Agent Install

-On platforms that support remote package repos, installing agents can now be done via package management tools, making the installation process faster and simpler.
-This will be especially useful for highly dynamic, virtualized infrastructures.
-For details, visit the [PE installation page](install_basic.html#installing-agents).

 #### Puppet Enterprise Supported Modules

 PE 3.2 introduces Puppet Enterprise supported modules.
-Supported modules will allow you to manage core services quickly and easily, with very little need for you to write any code.
+PE supported modules allow you to manage core services quickly and easily, with very little need for you to write any code.
 PE supported modules are:

 * rigorously tested with PE
 * supported by Puppet Labs via the usual [support channels](http://puppetlabs.com/services/customer-support)